 With COVID-19 and the push toward contactless payments and digital transformation, we have seen an increase with the number of cyber threats on banking information.
 This accelerated change combined with Big Data and exploding analytic activities have resulted in higher risks, elevating the need to improve national and global security necessary to protect customers information from hackers.

-Average total cost of a data breach
+Average total cost of a data breach by industry

 Measured in US $ Millions